alexgaarciia/alexgaarciia/README.md

 ### 😊 About Me
 Hi, I'm Alex!
 Here's a brief overview of my background:

-- Final-year student in Data Science and Engineering at Universidad Carlos III de Madrid.
+- BEng in Data Science and Engineering at Universidad Carlos III de Madrid.
 - AI Research Engineer at the Telematic Engineering Department, UC3M.
 - LLM Engineer Intern at Repsol.